My Vehicle Failed, Now What?

-Return the vehicle along with the completed Vehicle Repair Form on the back of your Vehicle Inspection Report to any of the 14 Air Care Colorado testing centers in the Denver/Boulder metro area for a retest.
+Return the vehicle along with the completed Vehicle Repair Form on the back of your Vehicle Inspection Report to any of the 18 Air Care Colorado testing centers in the Denver/Boulder metro and the North Front Range areas for a retest.
 Once it passes, you will be able to renew your vehicle registration.

 Remember, if your vehicle is repaired and retested at an Air Care Colorado station within 10 calendar days (not 10 business days) of failing the original test, the first retest is free.
 If the 10th calendar day lands on a Sunday or holiday when emissions centers are closed, the free test will be extended to the 11th day.